-Policy Number 10.1 - Application of pesticide to land 11.1 - Handling and storage of a pesticide CH-CW-7.1 Existing/Future Part IV-RMP WHPA-A-v.10 To ensure the existing and future application of pesticide and the handling and storage of pesticide, cease to be or never become significant drinking water threats, these activities are designated for the purposes of Section 58 of the Clean Water Act, 2006 and a Risk Management Plan is required.
-CH-CW-7.2 Future Education & Outreach WHPA-A-v.10 To ensure the future application, handling or storage of pesticides never become a significant drinking water threat, where the activity is a significant drinking water threat, the City of Hamilton, in collaboration with the Conservation Authority is requested to undertake an education and outreach program on pesticide use and storage methods and their potential impacts on drinking water sources.
+Policy Identifier 10.1 - Application of pesticide to land 11.1 - Handling and storage of a pesticide CH-CW-7.1 Existing/Future Part IV-RMP WHPA-A-v.10 To ensure that any Existing or Future application or handling and storage of pesticide cease to be, or never become, significant drinking water threats, where these activities are, or would be, significant drinking water threats, these activities are designated for the purposes of Section 58 of the Clean Water Act, 2006 and a Risk Management Plan shall be required.
+CH-CW-7.2 Future Education and Outreach WHPA-A-v.10 To ensure that any Future application or handling and storage of pesticide never become significant drinking water threats, where these activities would be significant drinking water threats, the City of Hamilton, in collaboration with the Conservation Authority is requested to undertake an education and outreach program on pesticide use and storage methods and their potential impacts on drinking water sources.
 The program should consider including wellhead protection area mapping and target pesticide applicators, exterminators and farmers.

-Threat 13.0 - The Handling and Storage of Road Salt
+Threat 13.0 - The Handling and Storage of Road Salt ---